Neniflight/GI_ASR/README.md

-# GI_ASR
+# Genshin Impact Character Voice Model (ASR)
-This model will figure out based on your file, which character sounds the most similar to yours
+Model aiming to identify and differentiate Genshin Impact character voices, and be able to predict which Genshin character has the most similar voice to that in an uploaded file.

 # Relevant Links
 * Link to Dataset: [Hugging Face](https://huggingface.co/datasets/simon3000/genshin-voice)